bwt-dev/bwt/README.md

 The signature verification should show `Good signature from "Nadav Ivgi <nadav@shesek.info>" ...
 Primary key fingerprint: FCF1 9B67 ...` and `bwt-0.1.4-x86_64-linux.tar.gz: OK`.

+The builds are reproducible and can be verified against Travis CI.
+See [more details here](#reproducible-builds).

 #### From source

 [Install Rust](https://rustup.rs/) and: